Social grooming: Creation and maintenance of social bonds

 One of the most critical functions of social grooming is to establish social networks and relationships.
-In many species, individuals form close social connections dubbed "friendships" due to long durations spent together doing activities.
+In many species, individuals form close social connections dubbed "friendships" due to long periods of time spent together doing activities.
 In primates especially, grooming is known to have major social significance and function in the formation and maintenance of these friendships.
-Studies performed on rhesus macaques showed that fMRI scans of the monkeys' brains lit up more significantly at the perirhinial cortex (associated with recognition and memory) and the temporal pole (associated with social and emotional processing/analysis) when the monkeys were shown pictures of their friends' faces as compared to less familiar faces.
-Hence, primates recognize familiar and well-liked individuals ('friends') and spend more time grooming them as compared to less favoured partners.
+Studies performed on rhesus macaques showed that fMRI scans of the monkeys' brains lit up more significantly at the perirhinial cortex (associated with recognition and memory) and the temporal pole (associated with social and emotional processing/analysis) when the monkeys were shown pictures of their friends' faces, compared to when they were shown less familiar faces.
+Hence, primates recognize familiar and well-liked individuals ("friends") and spend more time grooming them than less favoured partners.
 In species with a more tolerant social style, such as Barbary macaques, it is seen that females choose their grooming mates based on whom they know better rather than on social rank.
-In addition to primates, animals such as deer, cows, horses, vole, mice, meerkats, coati, lions, birds, bats also form social bonds through grooming behaviour.
+In addition to primates, animals such as deer, cows, horses, voles, mice, meerkats, coatis, lions, birds, and bats also form social bonds through grooming behavior.